The Canadian: Classes of service

 The Canadian offers three main classes of service: Economy, Sleeper Plus, and, since 2014, Prestige.
-It additionally includes one or more dining cars, at least one Skyline (dome) car per class, a Panorama car (west of Edmonton), and a Park car.
+Trains are equipped with one or more dining cars: at least one Skyline (dome) car per class, a Panorama car (west of Edmonton), and a Park car.
+All classes have access to their own Skyline car; Sleeper Plus and Prestige passengers also have access to the Panorama car.
+Prestige passengers have semi-exclusive access to the Park car, a licensed lounge at the back of the train.
+Onboard talks and activities are scheduled during the summer months.
+If a singer or musical group is travelling with the train, separate performances will be available to each class of service.

-Prior to boarding

 Sleeper Plus and Prestige passengers have access to the Via Rail business lounge, if available at that station.
 Prestige passengers are offered exclusive access to a dedicated business lounge area.

-Sleeper Plus and Prestige passengers are pre-boarded.
+Sleeper Plus and Prestige passengers are pre-boarded at a separate area of the train from Economy class passengers; the Prestige rooms are at the very back of the train.

-No smoking is permitted in any Via station or on board the Canadian, including e-cigarettes and marijuana.
-The Canadian will make extended stops at some stations, which allow passengers to step outside the train and smoke if they so desire.

-On board

-Seating and rooms

-Economy class cars are kept separate from sleeper cars.
 One concierge is assigned to every sleeper car, or sometimes to two sleeper cars.
-The Prestige rooms are at the very back of the train.